abt5572/DS410-Alpha/README.md

 Find the best hyper-parameters for every model developed - **NAME**

-Find any potential code or methods that we just learned from lab 8 and lab 9 that we can use for our project - **NAME**
+Find any potential code or methods that we just learned from lab 8 and lab 9 that we can use for our project - **Nax**